 You can read more about these challenges in the article below on the digital transformation of manufacturing.Digital transformation in manufacturing

-Additional resources on smart industry, the smart factory and smart manufacturing
+Additional resources on smart industry and smart manufacturing

 Do stay tuned for more information on the evolutions and key technologies in industrial transformation.
 On top of the previously mentioned articles, here are a few of our additional articles and some external resources on both topics.